austinxu13/git-pages/README.md

 2. Project pages `https://username.git{hub|lab}.io/project-name`.

 These two types of GitHub/GitLab pages have diffrent settings of urls when we generate the static sites with `Jekyll`:
-1. Hold in root dir, no special configuration.
+1. Default configuration.
-2. Hold in a sub-directory `project-name`, need to configure the url as `subdir`
+2. Configure the url as
 ```
 url: https://username.gitlab.io
 baseurl: /project-name